 - Nonstick pans are easy to clean.
 Do not use dishwashing soap for the same.
 It will damage the surface.
 Instead, opt for a hand wash for the nonstick cookware.

 Alternatives to Non Stick Cookware

 While non-stick cookware is desired by most people, there are also some other alternatives that you might like to try out.

 - Stainless Steel Cookware: It is the safest alternative to non-stick cookware.
 Being chemically less reactive, it has little effect on the food.
 But the food sticks at the bottom if not oiled properly.
 The best stainless steel cookware is built with a food-safe grade of material which can be a relief to the customer.

 - Ceramic Cookware: It is almost chemically inert and does not have any effect on the food.
 But it has several limitations.

 - Cast Iron Cookware: It is one of the safest alternatives to non-stick cookware.
 Cast iron cookware does not react with the food when heated at a high temperature.
 Despite a few limitations we also recommend using it.

 - Stoneware: It is also a good substitute for non-stick cookware.
 But stoneware lack variety and availability from the best cookware brands.
 This is why it is less popular in India.

 Non-stick cookware is the most preferable cooking utensil among Indian consumers.
 The non-stick coating on the pan is made of Teflon on PTFE which is basically a polymer.
 It helps the food not sticking around the cookware.
 Thus it reduces the time and effort of the users.

-If you are looking to ease cooking that is friendly to the user, there is no better option than non stick cookware.
-Considering every benefit and drawback of the non stick cookware, we highly recommend using it in the safest way.
+If you are looking to ease cooking that is friendly to the user, there is no better option than non-stick cookware.
+Considering every benefit and drawback of the non-stick cookware, we highly recommend using it most safely.